prudhvi1709/prudhvi1709/README.md

 # 💫 About Me:
 🔭 I’m currently building web applications powered by LLM's for enhanced interactivity and automation.<br>
+🌟 Passionate about creating AI-driven solutions with a focus on NLP, computer vision, and blockchain.
+📚 Published researcher in blockchain and data science, always exploring cutting-edge technologies.

 ## 🌐 Socials: